 - Sandblast finish: Sandblast is used to glue, form, and clean a hard surface by pushing solid particles across a high-speed surface; the effect is similar to that of sandpaper but provides even finishing without any problems at the corners or the middle.

 - Rich texture: Here fine silica sand granules are blown on the stone surface make up a rich texture.
 This adds a lot of depth and dimension to the stone and creates a warm and dynamic, soothing, and visually appealing setting.

 The sandstone provides strong traction and is suitable for high traffic or wet weather following rainy days or around pools.
 The sandstone flavor offers great versatility.

 Natural stone finishes never get old.
-The products are a true work of art.
+The products are a true work of art and add beauty to any installation you have in your homes, such as the fireplaces and water walls from luxewaterwalls.com.
 Creations from natural stone have impressed every generation, and this explains why trends are repetitive.
 The finishes on natural stones only get better with time.